 At Team Law, we stand up to trucking and insurance companies who stand to gain from reducing your compensation.
 We have a reputation for providing aggressive legal counsel and successfully securing fair compensation for our clients after a truck accident.

 If you are like most people, you probably won’t be familiar with the intricacies of truck accident law.
-Insurance companies and trucking companies count on this fact—most will say almost anything to get you to accept a reduced settlement award.
+Insurance companies and trucking companies count on this fact—and most will say almost anything to get you to accept a reduced settlement award.
 It’s key to remember that you don’t have to handle your claim alone.

 Your initial consultation is free, and you don’t pay our attorneys’ fees unless we win compensation for you.
 For more details, call our office or contact us online today.